 The Standing Committee shall have such powers and duties as may be delegate from time to time for the Commodore.
 All action taken by any committee shall be reported to the Board of Directors through the appropriate officer.

 SECTION 1.
 EXECUTIVE COMMITTEE.
 The Executive Committee shall consist of the Commodore, Vice Commodore, Rear Commodore, Fleet Captain, the Secretary and the Treasurer.
-The Executive Committee shall meet once each month or more often as necessary, and three (3) members shall constitute a quorum.
+The Executive Committee may meet once each month or more often as necessary, and three (3) members shall constitute a quorum.
 The Executive Committee shall be entrusted with the management of the Club in the interim between regular or special meetings of said Board of Directors.
 At each regular or special meeting of the Board of Directors, the Executive Committee shall report to the Board of Directors all the actions that it has taken since the last Board meeting.
 The Treasurer, Assistant to the Secretary Treasurer and the Manager will be bonded an appropriate amount by a reputable insurance company immediately after appointment or election.

 SECTION 3.
 FINANCE COMMITTEE.
 The Finance Committee shall consist of the Chairman, the Treasurer and such other members as may be appointed by the Chairman with the approval of the Commodore.
 It shall report all recommendations to the Board of Directors.